iskportal/grand-plan/README.md

 # Grand Plan

-Open-Knowledge Foundation's Grand Plan (code name: *Axiom*), represents the most comprehensive attempt to re-imagine and re-construct the entire infrastructure of human knowledge creation, validation, and distribution using modern, decentralized, and open-collaborative technologies.
+Independent Society of Knowledge's Grand Plan (code name: *Axiom*), represents the most comprehensive attempt to re-imagine and re-construct the entire infrastructure of human knowledge creation, validation, and distribution using modern, decentralized, and open-collaborative technologies.
 # About This repository

 The repository functions on multiple levels: as a systems engineering document detailing the interconnected software platforms and technologies required; as a strategic roadmap outlining the phased implementation of a complete ecosystem; and as a vision statement articulating how decentralized, open-source principles can be applied to solve fundamental problems in academic research and education.